avelka/blog/src/posts/handling-clean-svg-import.md

 `width` and `height`
 They are pretty much what we can expect, with one important point: they are unitless, they are not related to any pixel convention.
 That said, they often use the sames value as the expected size in the final document.
 This is purely for convenience: you should choose the values for readability making the math inside the SVG easier, in case you plan to animate the svg later.
 In most cases for simple elements, for example icons, you should keep the coordinate systems in sync with the design expectation.

-#### Points of cautions:

-SVG are scalable but it does not solve everything.
-- **Sometimes not precise enough:** since the elements must eventually be translated to pixel, the vectors will be rasterized just like how text font work.
-This can have unwanted side effect if some parts of the graphic are too close to the edge of a clipped area (like what `viewBox` create).
-This is especially frequent on curved elements.
-This must be taken into account when choosing the viewBox: the easiest way to solve this is to reserve a small **safe zone** around the elements you want to be displayed. **This is rarely simple to do directly in the code and you will either have to use a *GUI* SVG Editor application or ask your designer to take this into account when preparing the assets.**

-- Graphics are designed with a certain size in mind.
-Even if it can scale nicely and adapt to different resolution properly, deviating from the original intent can make it less relevant.
-If it is scaled down, some details may not be visible anymore.
-On the opposite side, a small and simple icon can be pertinent at small size, but be pretty boring if scaled too much.
-Do not expect miracle and use separate graphics when necessary.
-There is some smart solutions leveraging media-query that you could explore, you can find related links in the resources section.

 ### Height and Width:

 This pair of attributes is sometime referred to as viewport, not to confuse with `viewBox` or the browser window viewport.
 The height and width attribute of the svg element define how the svg viewport will be sized on the screen: the size it will be drawn to.
 Contrary to the height and width values of the `viewBox` attribute, we are dealing with units here.
 You do not have to use one, in which case it will probably resolve to `px`.
 Other possible values are the same as the one defined in CSS (em, ex, px, pt, pc, cm, mm, in and percentages).